 Trains are definitely the most popular and convenient way to travel around Japan.
 There are countless numbers of train routes that connect every corner of the country.
 The Japan Railway Group (JR) is the biggest railway company and offers about 70% of Japan’s railway network around the country.
 The other train lines in Japan are operated by private railway companies.

 Trains in Japan are known to be very punctual.
 You can always expect trains arriving on time except in case of some unusual situations such as accidents or troubles caused by natural disasters like typhoons.
 In Tokyo, the majority of the trains come every few minutes!

 Things to remember when you take train in Japan

 Subway is considered as one of the main parts of train networks in Japan.
 You can easily find subway stations particularly in big cities such as Tokyo, Osaka, Nagoya, and Kyoto.
 They extensively cover a range of major areas including shopping areas and business districts as well as popular tourist attractions.
-Subway platforms are always clean with station staff’s effort.

-- Some regions, especially remote areas don’t have subway systems.
+- Some regions, especially remote areas, don’t have subway systems

 - Fairly affordable fare and countless numbers of bus stands around the big cities.